 Babies and young children can become very unwell very quickly so it is even more important to keep a close eye on them and obtain medical advice if you have any concerns.

 What are the treatments for breathing difficulties in children?

 Most infections will clear up by themselves.
 However, there are lots of things you can do to help your child be more comfortable and to help them to feel better more quickly.
 These include:

-- Encourage them to drink as much as they can.
 This often means drinking little and often.
 Cool water is best.
 Drinking lots of fluid will help to:

 - Prevent their body becoming too dry (dehydrated).

 - Keep the mucus moist and easier to cough up.

 - Stop their throat from feeling really dry and sore.